eclipse-iofog/iofog.org/content/documentations/0.1/quick-start.md

 ---
-title: "Installing ioFog"
+title: "Quick Start"
 category: "Getting Started"
 type: "documentations"
+version: "0.1"
 ---
-## Installing ioFog
+## Quick Start

 This is a short introduction paragraph, this is a short introduction paragraph.